1dudals2/alfred_mimic/README.md

 each record as if it belonged to the source domain databases (e.g.
 `ABPAY.abpay_raw_collection`).
 Use it alongside your front-end metric dashboards to exercise throughput, latency, and JVM health scenarios without connecting to real Kafka or Mongo clusters.
+The refactored web control plane lets you compose scenario-driven traffic bursts, push them through the synthetic pipeline, and observe the resulting MongoDB collections without touching configuration files.

 ## Repository layout